brianloveswords/bjb.dev/src/pages/log/20220226-how-I-read-papers.md

 ## what have I learned?

-I don't try to process papers by trying to frack every last bit of information from the text.
+I don't process papers by trying to frack every last bit of information from the text.
 I can't force myself to be interested in things.

 Most papers I've started I still haven't finished—my interest hasn't lead me back there yet, and that's fine with me.